Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-Despite the prim and proper feminine ideal of the day, fashions of the Victorian period created an often exaggerated, ostentatious look.
-Tight corsets, gigantic hoop-skirts, and outrageous bustles make today's fashion trends look sedate by comparison.
+Despite the prim and proper feminine ideal of the time, fashions of the Victorian period created an often exaggerated, ostentatious look.
+Tight corsets, gigantic hoop skirts, and outrageous bustles make today's fashion trends look sedate by comparison.

 Clothing styles were dictated by propriety, and stylish garments were a sign of respectability.
 The copious amounts of fabric used in the creation of Victorian skirts usually meant that most women owned few outfits.
 Detachable collars and cuffs enabled a woman to change the look of a garment for a bit of variety.
-Of course, wealthier women owned more garments made of finer fabrics using more material and embellishments.
+Of course, wealthier women owned more garments that were made of finer fabrics and used more material and embellishments.

-The Victorian period, generally the time between 1837 and the 1890s, is named after Britain's Queen Victoria, a long lived and highly influential monarch in an era when women had little power or opportunity.
+The Victorian period, generally the time between 1837 and the 1890s, is named after Britain's Queen Victoria (1819–1901), a long-lived and highly influential monarch in an era when women had little power or opportunity.

-Employment opportunities were limited to teaching young girls, being a governess, domestic servitude, and later to factory or mill work.
+Employment opportunities were limited to teaching young girls, being a governess, domestic servitude, and later factory or mill work.
 Of course, rural women had plenty of work if they lived on a farm.
-Some women earned money from cottage industries but the the Industrial Revolution put an end to enterprises such as weaving cloth at home.
+Some women earned money from cottage industries, but the Industrial Revolution put an end to enterprises such as spinning yarn and making lace at home.

-The Industrial Revolution created new wealth for investors, industrialists, and merchants and introduced a new middle class who, proud of their status, displayed their wealth with great ostentation.
-Women wore their status in fabric and lots of it from the mid century hoop skirts to the later bustle in the beautiful dresses and styles of the Victorian period.
+The Industrial Revolution created new wealth for investors, industrialists, and merchants.
+It introduced a new middle class who, proud of their status, displayed their wealth with great ostentation.
+Women wore their status in fabric, and lots of it—from the mid-century hoop skirts to the bustle later on in the beautiful dresses and styles of the Victorian period.